-Today, “all the source markets of TUI are on Channable, they’re all pretty enthusiastic about it and that’s one of the great examples of how TUI group as a whole, we can collaborate better with the right tech.”
+Today, “all the source markets of TUI are on Channable.
+They’re all pretty enthusiastic about it and that’s one of the great examples of how the TUI group as a whole can collaborate better with the right tech.”

 TUI tip: By using one project to straighten out your master feed, you can create new XMLs that will then serve as the imports for the other projects.
 This will save you even more time.